 Friends, this is the beginning of a letter I wrote to my past self in 2014.
 It originally appeared on SheLoves Magazine as a guest post titled, Turning the Keys: My Letter to You.

-Visit SheLoves to read the rest of the letter … but first, let me tell you why I’m sharing this particular story today.
+Visit SheLoves to read the rest of the letter … but first, let me tell you why I’m sharing this particular story about telling the truth today.

 Addie is one of my favorite writers and I loved Night Driving, which releases Tuesday March 15.
 If you like my writing you might very well adore hers, so check it out!